Frequently Asked Questions

 Only issues that you've explicitly tagged with the sponsoredissues.org label on GitHub will be listed on sponsoredissues.org.
 This helps ensure that your users can only fund issues that are technically feasible and align with your project goals.

 You should think carefully about which issues you tag with sponsoredissues.org!
-As general rule, make sure that you are interested in doing the work, and that you have a good implementation plan before tagging the issue.
-That will save both you and your users a lot of unnecessary churn.
+If you make an implementation plan before you tag the issue with sponsoredissues.org, it will save both you and your users from unnecessary churn.

 Would I be giving up creative control of my project to my donors?